danielfrg/datasciencebox/README.md

 The recommended (and default) way is using salt via ZMQ which requires the salt master and minion to be installed in the nodes.
-This is done by default with `dsb up` but can be omitted with the `--no-salt` flag.
-If you want to just use salt-ssh or just create the cloud instances.
+This is done by default with `dsb up` but can be omitted with the `--no-salt` flag in case you want to just use salt-ssh or just create the cloud instances.

 If you want to use salt ssh only you need to add the `--ssh` flag to all the commands.